agentcentabob/webapp25/README.md

 - [x] welcome back text with username on home page
 - [x] improve explainer styling on home page
 - [x] edit placeholder texts
-- [ ] final lighthouse tests
+- [x] final lighthouse tests
 - [x] fix styling of about and contact page
-- [ ] final bug checks
+- [x] final bug checks
 - [x] style new user buttons on homepage
+- [x] style blank library page
+- [x] check for @ sign when logging in/creating account
+- [x] perfect account zone formatting at bottom of menu (icon centring, hover text colour)

 ### deferred tasks
 *these tasks would see improvements to the website, however they are not within the current scope and timeline of the project*

-- [ ] perfect account zone formatting at bottom of menu (icon centring, hover text colour)
 - [ ] make button styles on home page consistent
 - [ ] implement delete account feature
 - [ ] full offline functionality